k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 }

 ```
-As you can see, I added a jib plugin that allows you to easily build a docker image with the application.
+As you can see, I added a jib plugin that allows to easily build a docker image with the application.

 You can run API application using:
 ```sh